chadulous/PixelVision8wiki/API_TotalColors.md

   <tr>
     <td>ignoreEmpty</td>
     <td>bool</td>
-    <td>This is an optional value that defaults to true.
-When set to true, the ColorChip returns the total number of colors not set to magenta (#FF00FF).
-Set this value to false if you want to get all of the available color slots in the ColorChip regardless if they are empty or not.</td>
+    <td>This is an optional parameter that defaults to false to get all available colors from the ColorChip or supply true for non-transparent (#FF00FF) colors.</td>
   </tr>
 </table>